Sarah E lester, PI

-Jennifer is a first year PhD student in the Department of Geography at FSU.
-Jennifer is broadly interested in complex interactions, feedbacks, and dependencies between human and coastal marine systems.
-Her dissertation seeks to understand the spatial dynamics of ecosystem service delivery in seagrass meadows along the Florida Gulf coast.
-Prior to starting this fall, Jennifer earned a B.Sc. in marine sciences in 2010 and a double M.Sc. in marine biology and marine policy in 2014 from the University of Maine.
-She also worked as a fisheries biologist at NOAA's Northeast Fisheries Science Center and then as a research technician and lab manager in labs of Dr. Sarah Lester and Dr. Andrew Rassweiler.
+Jenn is interested in complex interactions, feed-backs, and dependencies between human and coastal marine systems.
+In particular, she is interested in the many ecosystem service benefits provided by coastal habitats to people and how human interventions might influence their persistence in the face of environmental change.
+Her dissertation focuses on quantifying spatial dynamics of ecosystem service delivery in seagrasses meadows along the Florida Gulf Coast, in order to understand the potential outcomes of seagrass restoration.
+Jennifer earned a B.Sc. in marine sciences and a double M.Sc. in marine biology and marine policy from the University of Maine.
+Before starting her PhD, she also worked for NOAA's National Marine Fisheries Service and in the joint lab of Drs.
+Sarah Lester and Andrew Rassweiler (Biological Sciences) at FSU.